-This 6-hour (and 12km) kayaking tour with Wild Hong Kong took us on an adventure to the most beautiful uninhabited islands and untouched beaches.
-If you'd like to go with a guide, head over to Wild Hong Kong for more details.
+This 6-hour (and 12km) kayaking trip took us on an adventure to the most beautiful uninhabited islands and untouched beaches.
 If you're interested in going on this adventure on your own, keep reading for complete directions and tips!

 Difficulty Rating: 8/10

 Duration: 6 hours (This includes the time we spent relaxing or having lunch on the beaches)

 Instagrammability: 5/5 (Stunning blue/green waters everywhere you look!)

 If you'd like to drive to Sai Kung, we'd recommend parking at Mei Fuk Street Parking.
 It's a 5-minute walk from Sha Ha beach and costs $160 for full-day parking.